DUNE/dune-justin/docs/tutorials.dune.md

 using the same `setup justin` command as for `justin` itself.

 First, you need to make a tar file containing the files you want to include.
-You don't need to be on a Fermilab computer for this step.
+You don't need to be on a Fermilab computer for this step but you **must** make a tar file, not one file by itself or a tar.gz file.

     mkdir somedir
     cd somedir